What is a Stock Acquisition?

 In considering a stock acquisition, a buyer may see the potential for growth in value of the company’s stock as it stands and/or may feel that the current and future liabilities of the business are minimal or can be adequately managed.
 Since the buyer in a stock sale takes all of the business assets as a whole without the necessity of transferring ownership of each one, the buyer may prefer a stock sale if the transfer of assets may prove to be impractical or costly.
 These strategic decisions are part of the duties of corporate finance roles.

-For example, if the business depends heavily on certain licenses, or on key customer or distribution agreements, the buyer may prefer a stock sale to ensure that all of the licenses and agreements transfer with the sale.
+For example, if the business depends heavily on certain licenses, or on key customer or distribution agreements, the buyer may prefer a stock acquisition to ensure that all of the licenses and agreements transfer with the sale.
 Also, in cases involving high asset transfer fees, such as sales that involve the transfer of title to a fleet of vehicles, the buyer will generally avoid those costs by agreeing to a stock sale.
 Finally, in some instances, if both the buyer and seller are C corporations, the transaction may qualify for tax treatment as a tax-free reorganization.